 One of the most important and helpful guidelines for effective caregiving is to pray.
 To pray is to acknowledge the presence of God.
 To pray is to connect with God; so that God can empower us.

 “I do not believe we can ever say prayer is wasted; some good always comes of it.
 Although our prayers may not change a situation and give us the miracle we want, prayer changes us.
-Through prayer, we are no longer facing our fears and pain alone; God is there beside us, renewing our spirit, restoring our soul, and helping us carry the burden when it becomes too heavy for us to bear.” – Ron Delbene
+Through prayer, we are no longer facing our fears and pain alone; God is there beside us, renewing our spirit, restoring our soul, and helping us carry the burden when it becomes too heavy for us to bear.” – Ron Delbene, author.

 PRAY BEFORE: “Before you are face-to-face with the troubled person, pray about your encounter.
 Ask God for help.
 Rely on the strength that Jesus gives each and every one of us.
 Don’t be a know-it-all.” – George